Best Case Fans 2019 – Buyer’s Guide and Case Fan Reviews

 Corsair Air Series AF120 – Best 120mm Case

 If you’re looking for a larger fan, you can’t go wrong with the Corsair Air Series AF120.
-It features LED lights (and these come in a variety of colours), so it looks great on just about any system.
+It features LED lights (and these come in a variety of colors), so it looks great on just about any system.

 When it comes to airflow, this fan is amazing.
 It moves 52 cubic feet of air per minute which means that with a couple of these, your system should be nice and cool even if you overclock other components.

 Under load, the fans produce around 25 decibels of noise.
-This is slightly below average, but still nothing to brag about.
+This is slightly below average, but it is still nothing to brag about.
 With a four pin adaptor, you can lower the speed to offset some of the noise, but this isn’t included with the fan.

 We thought the fan lights might be a bit too powerful and create distracting illumination on the surface behind them, but actually, they’re pretty good: bright enough to look great, but not bright enough to be annoying.